Ukrainian forces strike key bridge in Russian-occupied south

 “Russia is laying the groundwork to annex Ukrainian territory that it controls in direct violation of Ukraine sovereignty,” Kirby said in Washington.

 Kirby also said the White House is expected to announce more military aid for Ukraine later this week.
-The aid is expected to include more HIMARS systems, a critical weapon Ukrainian forces have been using with success.
+The aid is expected to include more HIMARS systems, a critical weapon Ukrainian forces have been using with success in their fight to repel Russian troops.

-Lavrov claimed that the U.S. was preventing Ukraine from engaging in talks on a possible settlement with Russia.

-“They are keeping them from any constructive steps and not only pumping in weapons but forcing them to use those weapons in an increasingly risky way,” Lavrov said.

-Russia has been focusing more on aerial bombardment using long-range missiles, hitting targets across all parts of Ukraine and in the process killing hundreds of civilians.

-With indications that Ukraine is planning counterattacks to try to retake occupied areas in Kherson and part of the Zaporizhzhia region, the Russian military in recent weeks has targeted the key Black Sea port of Odesa and parts of southern Ukraine.
+While pressing their offensive in the Donbas, Russian forces also pummeled wide areas in the east and elsewhere across Ukraine with missile strikes and artillery barrages.

-Ukraine’s presidential office said at least 13 civilians were killed and a further 40 wounded by the Russian shelling across the country in a 24-hour period.
+Ukraine’s presidential office said that at least 13 civilians were killed and a further 40 wounded by the Russian shelling across the country.

-On Wednesday, at least three more people died when Russia shelled the northeastern city of Kharkiv with “Hurricane” salvo rocket systems, authorities said.
-The victims were a 69-year-old man and his wife and a 13-year-old boy who were waiting at a bus stop.
-The boy’s 15-year-old sister was injured according to the Kharkiv Regional Prosecutor’s Office.
+At least five of the deaths were in the Donetsk region of the Donbas.

+“There is no safe place left in the region,” Donetsk Gov. Pavlo Kyrylenko said in televised remarks.
+“Residents should evacuate while they still can.”

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine